 Utilising emergency resources will be undertaken by the Duty Manager as a last resort after the following:

+An unexpected or sudden event has occurred preventing employees in operationally critical roles from attending work.
+A sudden or expected event does not include circumstances where the employer had opportunity to plan for alternate resources nor does it include where employees are taking part in lawful industrial action.

-An assessment of the resourcing levels determining that additional resource/expertise is required to assist in maintaining minimum service levels.
+An assessment of the resourcing levels determining that additional resource/expertise is required to safely maintain minimum service levels for that day.
+[Include a definition of what minimum service levels are – members can provide the PSA with assistance in how to frame this].
+Where service levels will be affected for greater than one day the Duty Manager is to utilise normal processes for filling vacancies, including but not limited to overtime or utilising temporary contracts.

 All fair and reasonable efforts were made to fill the empty shifts with traditional resources and these resources were not available.
+Fair and reasonable effort must include contacting all employee’s whose role it is to fill the vacant shift, this includes those who may have said they were unavailable, this will include the utilisation of a system such a TOIS.

 The alternate resource:

+Will not be called on, nor expected to undertake the full role of the other employee.
+The purpose is to assist with some of the tasks as employees whose role it is normally have been unable to be attend work.
+As such the emergency resource will be referred to as their substantive title;

-Has the required competency and training at the time of utilising the resource;
+Has the required competency and training at the time of being utilised;

 is fit for the work required considering fatigue and is willing to assist for the shift or part thereof.

-The alternate resource must not be financially disadvantaged by assisting with other TOR functions.
+must not be financially disadvantaged by assisting with other TOR functions.

+The use of the alternate resource must not impact an employee’s ability to access overtime nor alter the existing roster of an employee without permission of the employee who will be affected.

-When such an instance occurs, the Duty Manager will via email as soon as possible advise the Senior Managers and Director CJO of the requirement and decision and confirm that the process has been followed..
+When such an instance occurs, the Duty Manager will via email as soon as possible advise the Senior Managers and Director CJO of the requirement and decision and confirm that the process has been followed.

+Review

+The framework with be reviewed with the employee representatives:

+six months after implementation; and

+when it has been utilised more than 3 times in a six month period.

 Background